[From the Life and works of Sri Nigamantha Mahadesikan- by Prof Sri A Srinivasaraghavan]

 The first sloka speaks of the greatness of Sri Ranganatha as the Supreme Deity who shines in the hearts of the ascetics, who is the unguent for the Yogin’s eyes, the divine gem Cintaamani which bestows material wealth and eternal Bliss, and the dispeller of the distress of the destitute and helpless, as revealed be the Vedas.

-The use of the word ‘maneeshaa” in sloka 10 and the nature of the description in the Stotra suggest that Sri Vedanta Desika has become a bridge in love with Sri Ranganatha, the youthful lover.
+of the description in the Stotra suggest that Sri Vedanta Desika has become

 Bhoo-stuti is a hymn in thirty-three slokas on Bhoomidevi (Mother Earth).She is a divine consort of Bhagavan.
 There is a Puranic reference that a demon Hiranyaksha, by name, abducted Her and kept Her under sea.
 In order to rescue Her, Bhagawaan assumed the form of a Boar (an animal which is not frightened by water or slush) went to the nether world, killed the Asura and brought Her back and married Her.
 It is also narrated that he placed Her on His shoulder as on a throne and performed Her coronation as the Supreme Deity of the Earth.
 His love for Her is so great that He as the serpent, Adisesha, supports Her always with His head.
 Sri DEsika mentions several names of the Bhoomi-Devi which indicate Her qualities of mercy, compassion and forbearance.
 She is Saravamsahaa(All-enduring) Avani(the saviour), Vipulaa(All-pervading) Kshamaa(Forbearance).
 She is Visvambharaa(world-supporter) if the Lord is Visvambharaa.
 She is Vishnu-patnee if He is Bhoopati.
 Thus She is His equal in all respects in the possession of auspicious qualities and greatness.